Kolkata Metro Rail Corporation

 Kolkata Metro Rail Corporation (KMRC) is a Government of India enterprise formed in 2008.
-The agency was formed to oversee the implementing Kolkata Metro Line 2, also known as East West Metro, connecting the twin cities Kolkata and Howrah.
-The under construction metro rail route will be partly underground including the part that will be under the river Ganges.
-The 16.6 km route will have six station each in underground and elevated portions.
-The terminal stations will be Salt Lake Sector V and the Howrah Maidan.
+The agency was formed to oversee the implementation of the Kolkata Metro Green Line, also known as the East–West Metro, connecting the twin cities Kolkata and Howrah.
+The metro rail route is partly underground, including the part that will be under the river Ganges.
+The 16.6 km route has six stations each in underground and elevated portions.
+The terminal stations are Salt Lake Sector V and the Howrah Maidan.
 The elevated stretch started operations on 13 February 2020.

 Ownership

 History

 KMRC was formed as a joint venture company between two govt bodies, i.e. Government of West Bengal and Government of India on a 50-50 partnership basis.
 Ministry of Urban Development (now renamed as Ministry of Housing and Urban Affairs) holds the shares on behalf of Govt. of India.

-On 29 September 2010, it was decided that Govt. of West Bengal will withdraw all its shares from KMRC, and Govt. of India will be the shareholder of KMRC along with JICA.
+On 29 September 2010, it was decided that Govt. of West Bengal withdraws all its shares from KMRC, and Govt. of India will be the shareholder of KMRC along with JICA.
 Thus Govt. of West Bengal gave all its shares to the Ministry of Railways, and making Kolkata Metro a central government entity again.